stevenhurwitt/reliant-scrape/README.md

     - `db_creds.json` is a similar file with `host`, `port`, `user`, `password`, etc.
 - run the `python` file thru vscode, command line, etc
 - use the `jupyter notebook` to debug, etc

-## to do

-- error check data and push to bigquery table or some cloud db - backup daily/often?